a conversation series.

 I am not here to present this program as a self-mastery course, a way to fix yourself, or even heal from anything.
 I’m not interested in telling you how to live your life or deliver the formula to be a wild woman, a good mother, a whole human being, whatever.
 I do not know what's best for you given your own uniqueness that you bring to the table—only you do.

-Don't get me wrong—this is work.
-Work that may ask us to make waves, to humble ourselves, to get brutally honest, to dive into our shadow, our well-worn stories.
+This work that may ask us to make waves, to humble ourselves, to get brutally honest, to dive into our shadow, our well-worn stories.
 But it's also joyful work, loving work, for it allows us to create space for all our parts.

-During my career as a speaker, educator, facilitator, and guide serving thousands of people worldwide, I have seen firsthand the transformative and healing power of telling story (and if you want a more detailed glance of my understanding of storytelling as mythopoetic soul work, read this guest blog post).
+During my career as a speaker, educator, facilitator, and guide serving people worldwide, I have seen firsthand the transformative and healing power of telling story (and if you want a more detailed glance of my understanding of storytelling as mythopoetic soul work, read this guest blog post).

 As creator of WILD MOTHER, I am passionate about fostering a platform to share real stories, from real people, who are showing up, stirring the pot, and having the conversations that are needing to be had.